Kovalam Lighthouse Beach 🏖️ India

 Well, we’ve stayed in worse places, so we decided to embrace the true Indian experience (but would sleep in our clothes).
 It was only going to be for 3 nights, and we hadn’t paid too much for it online – just €18 per night.
 The pity about this guesthouse is that with just a little extra care, maintenance and regular cleaning it could be quite nice.

-There was WIFI at the Hotel Vedanta Wake Up but you have to sit in their squalid mosquito-ridden lobby to use it.
+There is WIFI at the Hotel Vedanta Wake Up but you have to sit in their squalid mosquito-ridden lobby to use it.

 Kovalam Lighthouse Beach is a 500-meter strip of restaurants, bars and local shops.
 The beach itself is divided between a dozen or so hawkers who will rent you 2 beds & umbrella for anything between 100 and 400 rupees for the day (€1.50 – €6).